 We arrive in Bosa along the River Temo passing the traditional fishing boats moored along the riverbank, ancient tanneries reflecting in the water and the colourful pastel tones of Bosa ahead reaching up towards the Malaspina Castle.

-Our final section continues along the river to Bosa Marina before climbing gradually towards Magomandas and then finally our destination for today, Tresnuraghes, a small quiet village on the high plateau.
-With spa and swimming pool facilities, there is time to relax before we head out for dinner.
+Our final section continues along the river to Bosa Marina before climbing gradually towards Magomadas and then finally our destination for today, Tresnuraghes, a small quiet village on the high plateau.
+With a beautiful garden and a swimming pool, there is time to relax before we sit down for dinner.

 - Meals: Breakfast, lunch, dinner

 - Ascent: 1,100 Metres Approx.

 Leaving Tresnuraghes, we head inland along the plateau passing through the villages of Flussio, Tinnura with its many murals, Sagama and Scano di Montiferru.
 The road undulates past stone-walled farm holdings, fields of grazing sheep and olive groves as the towering Montiferru mountain range lies ahead of us.
 Upon reaching Cuglieri we’ll be ready for a coffee break and, if time permits, a short walk through the village’s narrow cobbled streets up to the basilica and the viewpoint above the town.

 Our destination for today is the charming village of Santu Lussurgiu, situated on the south-east side of the mountain range, and to reach it we have two options.
-We can either take the coastal road (70km) or, a more direct route which winds through the woods and barren rugged slopes of the Montiferru.
+We can either take the coastal road or a more direct route which winds through the woods and barren rugged slopes of the Montiferru.
 The guiding team will discuss the alternatives and make a decision depending on the weather conditions, preferences and progress on the day.
 Whichever option we take, a delicious picnic lunch will break up the ride, either on the coast or in the shade of the woods near the natural water springs of San Leonardo.

 We’ll arrive in Santu Lussurgiu in time to explore the traditional cobbled streets before settling into our accommodation in an ancient mansion where our hosts pride themselves on their hospitality, offering a fine and special meal, in the context of a warm and homely environment.

 - Meals: Breakfast